RockefellerArchiveCenter/docs-build/README.md

 #### Build Structure

-The build process copies directories and files from the repository directory to a new structure before executing the Jekyll build structure.
+The build process copies directories and files to a "staging" structure before executing the Jekyll build, which generates HTML files and places them in their final location.

 Assuming the values in `config.json.sample` above, the final structure would be: